 - Develop family rituals.
 These could include a story at bedtime, a special goodbye kiss or other ways of doing things that are special to your family.

-- Let your child help you with something, so that she feels useful.
-For example, your school-age child could help you set the table for dinner.
+- Let your child help you with something, so that he feels useful.
+For example, your preschooler could help you set the table for dinner.

 - Keep special reminders of your child’s successes and progress.
-You can go through them with your child and talk about your special memories, and the things she has achieved.
+You can go through them with your child and talk about your special memories, and the things he has achieved.

 Things that can damage children's self-esteem

-Messages such as ‘You are slow, naughty, a bully, a sook …’ say something bad about children as people.
-If a child does something you don’t like, it’s better to tell her what she could do instead.
+Messages that say something negative about children are bad for their self-esteem – for example, ‘You are slow, naughty, a bully, a sook …’.
+When children do something you don’t like, it’s better to tell them what they could do instead.
 For example, ‘You haven’t done your homework.
 You need to sit down now and finish your maths questions’.

-Threatening to leave children if they don’t do what you want, or messages that imply that life would be better without them, might harm children’s self-esteem.
+Messages that imply that life would be better without children might harm their self-esteem.
 For example, ‘If it weren’t for the children, we could afford a new car’.